Bixi81/iXBRL/README.md

 ## My Approach

 In order to understand the structure of XBRL tagged annual reports published as HTML or XHTML file, I set up a very basic linear parser which retrieves XBRL tagged content.
 Dependencies are kept to an absolute minimum.
-The aim is to show how to access relevant content.
+The aim is to show how to access relevant content:

-A locally stored HTML or XHTML file is loaded, XBRL tagged content is parsed, and tagged content is stored in a [CSV table](https://github.com/Bixi81/iXBRL/blob/master/myxbrltable.csv).
+- A locally stored HTML or XHTML file is loaded into BeautifulSoup
+- XBRL tagged content is parsed
+- Tagged content is stored in a [CSV table](https://github.com/Bixi81/iXBRL/blob/master/myxbrltable.csv).

 For testing, I used the annual report of [GLEIF](https://www.gleif.org/en/about/governance/annual-report/).
-I did not so much testing so far.
+I did not do much testing so far.

 Find the Python code [here](https://github.com/Bixi81/iXBRL/blob/master/read_xbrl.py).